vEnhance/1802/src/flux.typ

 ]
 Yes, there's that hideous cross product again.
 But at least the absolute value is gone --- that's a big improvement.
+And remember, if the surface $cal(S)$ comes from a level surface, you can use the magic formula from @sec-magic-cross-prod to bypass the cross product step.

 Naturally, people have shorthand to make this easier to swallow: this time either
 $ iint_(cal(S)) bf(F) dot dif bf(S) = iint_(cal(S)) bf(F) dot bf(n) dif S $